twoesplease/100-days-of-code/log.md

 **Thoughts**: Earlier today and at the start of my hour of coding I was feeling overwhelmed at how much there is to learn.
 Even though that's still true, I have a better handle on what I want my learning plan to be after some research I did earlier.
 Also, even working through the small issues I'm running into now give me a boost of confidence that makes me feel excited and hopeful about my ability to keep learning and get proficient with this stuff.

-**Link to work:** Don't have one as it contains my auth credentials for the API I'm accessing.
+**Link to work**: Don't have one as it contains my auth credentials for the API I'm accessing.
 It's stored in a directory on my machine.

 ### Day 2: July 9th, 2017 ###
 (3:05 - 4:05pm)